MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-your-bot-messages.md

 ---
 title: Format your bot messages
 author: surbhigupta
-description: In this module, learn how to add rich formatting to your bot messages, such as strikethrough, ordered and unordered list, hyperlink, image link, and more. ms.topic: conceptual ms.localizationpriority: medium ms.author: anclear
+description: In this module, learn how to add rich formatting and styles to your bot messages such as strikethrough, ordered and unordered list, hyperlink, image link, and more. ms.topic: conceptual ms.localizationpriority: medium ms.author: anclear
 ---
 # Format your bot messages

 Message formatting enables you to bring out the best in bot messages.
-You can format your bot messages to include rich cards that are attachments that contain interactive elements, such as buttons, text, images, audio, video, and so on.
+You can format your bot messages to include rich cards as attachments that contain interactive elements, such as buttons, text, images, audio, video, and so on.

 ## Format text content